kracr/owl2bench/README.md

 <a name="usage"></a>
 ## 6. Usage

+The user must have java and maven installed in the system.

 <a name="exe"></a>
 ## 6.1.
 Direct execution using executable jar :

-We have provided an executable jar file that generates the datasets with default configurations (used in the experiments).
+We have provided an executable java jar file that generates the datasets with default configurations (used in the experiments).
 In order to execute this Jar file, user need to give the inputs (in the same order): **Number of Universities** (mandatory), **Required OWL 2 Profile** (mandatory), and Seed (optional).

 For eg. :